Malabarba/smart-mode-line/README.md

 - **Problem:** If emacs keeps warning you that *"Loading themes can run lisp code"* and asking *"Would you like to mark this theme as safe for future sessions?"*.
-That is probably an issue with your `init.el` or `.emacs` file.
+That is probably an issue with your `init.el` or `.emacs` file, but we offer a workaround.
-- **Solution:** Make sure the `(custom-set-variables ...)` sexp is at the very top of your `.emacs` file.
+- **Solution A:** Make sure the `(custom-set-variables ...)` sexp is at the very top of your `.emacs` file.
 That is the right place for it.
   If that doesn't work, you can work around it with the code `(setq sml/no-confirm-load-theme t)`, but we recommend you try to figure out what's wrong with your configs.
 - **Solution B:** `smart-mode-line` ships with multiple themes, and each must be separately marked as safe.
-And when `sml/apply-theme` is set to `automatic`, it may attempt to load a theme which you haven't previously loaded, causing the *"Would you like to mark this theme as safe..."* question to be asked again -- or, when launching `emacs-server` in daemon mode, causing inexplicably weird crashes.
-A workaround is to manually cycle through all the themes and say "yes" to mark each of them safe.
+And when `sml/apply-theme` is set to `automatic`, it may attempt to load a theme which you haven't previously loaded, causing the *"Would you like to mark this theme as safe..."* question to be asked again.
+  If you don't want to use the `sml/no-confirm-load-theme` variable, a second option is to manually cycle through all the themes and say "yes" to mark each of them safe.
 Your goal is for the `(custom-set-variables ...)` sexp at the top of your `.emacs` to contain at least three different entries under `(custom-safe-themes ...)`.

 Features
 ===